girder/girder/docs/plugin-development.rst

   file just as they are used for standalone node applications.
 When such a file exists in your plugin directory, ``npm install`` will be executed in a new process from within your package's directory.

-  Finally, if your plugin is built using webpack, but you wish to maintain an independent set of NPM dependencies, you can include them in a file and reference it in the ``webpack`` section of your plugin configuration as
-  follows:

 - Build time dependencies that your Grunt tasks rely on to assemble the sources for deployment need to be installed into Girder's own **node_modules** directory.